Skip to main content

 Storage of Security Deposits

-At that time, landlords would only need to make the payment to tenants who had lived in the unit for at least 13 months.
+At that time, landlords would only need to make the payment to tenants who had lived in the property for at least 13 months.
 The interest payment was due to the tenant at the end of their lease term.

 This is, however, not the case anymore.
-After 2014, this requirement to keep a tenant’s deposit in an interest-bearing account was removed.
+After 2014, this requirement to keep a tenant’s security deposit in an interest-bearing account was removed.

 This means that you can keep it in a normal account, interest-bearing account, or even as a surety bond.
 The choice is entirely yours to make!